Regularized Bidimensional Estimation of the Hazard Rate: Numerical Optimization

-This estimation method will be called L$_0$ regularized estimation or segmented estimation.
-This method is illustrated through the toy-example of Figure \ref{fig:graph} and the adaptive ridge procedure is summarized in Algorithm \ref{alg:aridge}.
+This algorithmic procedure is summarized in Algorithm \ref{alg:aridge}.
 In practice, the stopping criterion for the adaptive ridge algorithm is when the absolute difference between successive values of the weighted differences is smaller than a predefined value -- we use $10^{-8}$ in our implementation.
+Moreover, following \cite{Frommlet2016AdaptiveRidgeProcedure}, we have set $\varepsilon_v = \varepsilon_w = 10 ^ {-5}$.